deanholic/deanholic/README.md

 </div>
 <p align="center">
   <b>⋆⭒˚｡⋆</b><br>
-" Little ass kicker, that's a good name, right? " <br/>
+" I am all the days that you choose to ignore . " <br/>
   <a href="https://discord.com/users/807377994557554769">discord</a> |
   <a href="https://pronouns.cc/@thursdayangel">prns cc</a> |
   <a href="https://zakhoundgang.straw.page">strawpg</a> |